Sell Your Refrigerant and Get Paid in 30 Days or Less

 Tell Us What You Have

 Fill out our quick online form or give us a call at (941) 371-0300.
-Let us know the refrigerant type (or your best guess), the estimated quantity in pounds, and the condition — whether it’s virgin, recovered, or potentially contaminated.
-Don’t worry if you’re not sure about the exact composition or purity.
-That’s what our lab is for.
+Let us know the refrigerant type (or your best guess), the estimated quantity in pounds, and the condition, whether it’s virgin, recovered, or potentially contaminated.
+Don’t worry if you’re not sure about the exact composition or purity, that’s what our lab is for.
 We’ll get back to you within one business day with a personalized buyback quote tailored to your specific situation.

 Step 2